Car wash chemistry – high vs. low pH presoak

 The low/high pH debate has merits on both sides.
 ChemQuest takes the heat out of the debate by analyzing your car wash needs and creating wash systems that work for you.

-Deciding on the pH level required is just part of the solution to getting a customer's car into perfect — clean — condition.
+Deciding on the pH level required is just part of the solution to getting a customer’s car into perfect — clean — condition.
 For over 25 years, ChemQuest has prided itself on cutting through the complex chemistry to make products that work consistently and effectively, whatever your customer’s needs.
 Our focus on long-term partnerships with dedicated business support and customer service are what help our valued partners.
+Visit our homepage to learn more about what we can bring to your car wash.